 - Other focus-areas depending on the limitations of the schools.

-Short-term capacity building offerings include two-hour, in-class jazz or classical conducting workshops by the GDYO conducting staff at 5 – 10 area high schools benefitting an estimated 2,000 students in the 18-19 season.
+Short-term capacity building offerings include two-hour, in-class jazz, concert band or classical conducting workshops by the GDYO conducting staff at area high schools.
+Last season, GDYO visited over 40 Dallas ISD schools alone benefitting an estimated 6,000 students.

 Community Collaborations and Performances

 The recent growth in the number of our smaller ensembles has sparked exciting programming opportunities and choices that are furthering GDYO’s desire to strengthen and expand its community engagement initiatives beyond GDYO traditions, and move towards collaborations that address community needs – including diversity and accessibility.
 With an intentional approach to venue selection and partnerships, GDYO is out in the community more than ever!
 GDYO Jazz, for example, has performed concerts at a diversity of locations including the North Texas Giving Day’s 15th Anniversary Celebration, TACA’s Silver Cup Award, Shakespeare Dallas’s Winter Faire and Festival, Dallas Jazz Appreciation Month (or D’Jam), the Dallas Arboretum and the Dallas Public Library, with many more community driven performances to come!

 Community Engagement Press